 # /utils/response_protocol.py

-An object is then seen as response-like if it passes the preliminary check of having all of the following attributes:
+An object is then seen as response-like if it passes the preliminary check, containing all of the following attributes:

 - url